a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 We have to discuss the topic of your project, and I have to approve it, before you start working.

-Report you progress regularly (for example, once a week), so you don't waste time.
+Report you progress regularly (for example, once a week), so I can guide you, and you don't waste time.

 ## Topics